qianfeng2/100-Day-Challenge/Day 52.md

 - which are important, which are not

 ## afternoon
-- python exe
+- prepare the structure (key sentence of each paragraph) and figure in Methods
+- look method of final version and my versions, also supervisors' comments
+- modify the structre

 ## evening
-- look method of my version and final version, also Yao-ban's comments
+- siscan